 I believe that modern digital designers must have broad knowledge of the entire design stack, from devices to software.
 My research interests include low-power VLSI design and fine-grained dynamic frequency and voltage scaling for energy-efficient processors.

 I am part of the Raven project team.
-We are designing energy-efficient multicore processors with fine-grained DVFS.
+We are designing energy-efficient processors with fine-grained DVFS.
 Here is a brief summary of the project for a general audience.
 We taped out a chip in 28nm FD-SOI in September 2013.
+It worked pretty well, so we taped out a better one in November 2014.

 At NVIDIA, I have been thinking about asynchronous boundary crossings.
 More details to follow, pending a patent and publication.